zeyadwaleed003/SQL-Problems/README.md

 This repository contains my solutions to SQL problems.
 This collection features SQL problems categorized by difficulty: Easy, Medium, and Hard.
 Each entry includes a link to the problem and my solution.

+If you have feedback or suggestions, feel free to open an issue or reach out!

 ## LeetCode

 ### Easy